• Skip to primary navigation

 1. Read the instructions.
 One tip that is so obvious so often overlooked.
 Don't skip this step

-2. Use a hammer to tap the dowels into the holes lightly.
-A hammer also helpful when putting sides together.
-Do yourself a favor, get one ready.
+2. Use a hammer to tap the dowels lightly into the holes.
+A hammer is also helpful when putting the sides together.
+Do yourself a favor and get one ready.

 3. Take out your power tools.
 I don't have to explain that using a screwdriver can make the process so much more painful than it should be.
 If you use an electric screwdriver, it makes the whole thing so much easier!
-I've got a Dremel electric screwdriver and oh my, how much I love that little powerful thing!
+I've got a Dremel electric screwdriver and love that little powerful thing!
 I've been using it so much lately, on different house projects, it's super convenient!
-(Disclosure: It was gifted by DREMEL but the opinion is mine)
+(Disclosure: It was gifted by DREMEL, but the opinion is mine)

-4. PRO TIP: When you have 3 screws in a row, always start with the middle one and never drive it all the way in.
+4. PRO TIP: When you have three screws in a row, always start with the middle one and never drive it in.
 Instead, drive all screws halfway in and then go back to finish it off.
 It will make assembly more even.

-5. And if you want to save yourself some time, always double-check your work!
+5. And if you want to save time, always double-check your work!

 Tips on cutting a wall panel